cdevents/spec/testing-events.md

 ### `testOutput published`

-The event represents a test execution output artifact that has been published.
+The event represents a test execution output that has been published.

 - Event Type: __`dev.cdevents.testoutput.published.0.1.0-draft`__
 - Predicate: published